 Wondering which brands are crushing it with their memes on Instagram?
 Chances are you’re looking for some social media meme inspiration.
 Or you want to study how to create memes that go viral.
 Perhaps, you just want to have a good laugh with funny memes (who really doesn’t want that!).

 Whatever the case may be, you’re in the right place.
-Because in this post, we’ll walk you through 7 brands on Instagram that are doing meme marketing right.
+Because in this post, we’ll walk you through 7 brands on Instagram that are doing meme marketing right especially with the pandemic, brands are using work from home memes to their benefit.
 But that’s not all.
 We’ll also look at what makes a meme go viral and how you can create one for your Instagram.

 Let’s get started:

 - 1 What is a meme and how is it pronounced?

 - 3 What is an example of a meme?

 - 4 What does a meme help with?

 - 5 What makes something a meme?

 - 6 How do you make a perfect meme?